Amzani/api-gateway-cli/README.md

 # API GATEWAY CLI

-The API Gateway CLI is a vendor agnostic tool that manage, provision any API Gateway platform including Kong, AWS API GW and Akamai.
+The API Gateway CLI is a vendor agnostic tool that manage, provision any API Gateway platform including Kong, AWS API GW, Akamai and Tyk.

 The main motivations behind building this :